What is a bias incident?

 How secure is my report?

 The information submitted to this form is kept in the same place as Admissions data — it is highly secure.
 Only the reviewing staff and members of the BIRC will view it directly.
 If the concerns submitted require outside consultation, the descriptions of the incident will be shared with those outside groups.
 This may include faculty, administration, staff liaisons to programs, or any group needed to formally investigate and resolve reports.
 Outside of this review process, reports are kept confidential and can only be accessed via a formal public records request.

 What will happen as a result of my report?

-The Institutional response may include, but are not limited to
+The institutional response may include, but is not limited to:

-- The University may start proceedings under the student conduct code, the general campus conduct code, or processes under other UW policies
+- Starting proceedings under the student conduct code, the general campus conduct code, or processes under other UW policies